prurph/wdi_10_js_hw_frameworks_research/flight.md

 ### Flight's alright.
 Flight is a lightweight JS framework that defines "components" and maps them to DOM nodes.
-It maps its functionality directly to DOM nodes, not unlike how Angular uses DOM-based templating.
+Although mapping components to DOM nodes is not conceptually entirely unlike Angular's DOM-based templating, in practice instead of directives in the HTML, Flight components are bound in the .js file with the `attachTo` method.
 Rather than communicating directly, components cannot be referenced by other components, nor do they become global properties.
 Instead Flight's components use plain old HTML DOM actions, subscribed to by other components, to communicate with one another.

 Flight's creators boast that this makes components "highly portable and easily testable", since each is completely independent of one another.
 Testing support